wheaney/breezy-desktop/README.md

 #### Arch Linux

+*Note: if you've previously installed Breezy GNOME using the setup script, you must uninstall it first: `~/.local/bin/breezy_gnome_uninstall`*

 Breezy GNOME is in AUR (but not pacman, yet).
 To install: `yay -S breezy-desktop-gnome-git` and, once that succeeds, `systemctl --user enable --now xreal-air-driver.service`

 #### All other distros